 Noise Induced Hearing Loss (NIHL)

-NIHL results from exposure to loud noise either in one single traumatic experience, or over a cumulative period of time.
+NIHL results from exposure to loud noise in one traumatic experience or over a cumulative period.
 Loud noise is qualified as anything over 85 dBA – for example, farm machinery, construction tools, gunfire, amplified music, drilling or explosive devices, and much more.
 The louder and longer you are exposed to this level of noise, the higher your risk of developing tinnitus.
-It may not present as a symptom right away and it may be temporary at first, but for those who spend long periods of time exposed to these kinds of noise levels, taking adequate precautions by wearing hearing protection is highly recommended.
+It may not present as a symptom right away, and it may be temporary at first, but for those who spend long periods of time exposed to these kinds of noise levels, taking adequate precautions by wearing hearing protection is highly recommended.

 Tinnitus can also be a symptom of head or neck trauma.
 Patients who suffer a severe injury to the head or neck can suffer from nerve, muscle, and blood flow issues that could all result in the perception of tinnitus.
 It is also common to report having tinnitus after suffering a traumatic brain injury.
-More specifically, it is possible to damage the brain’s auditory processing areas and pathways following concussive shock and this in turn, can generate tinnitus symptoms.
+More specifically, it is possible to damage the brain’s auditory processing areas and pathways following concussive shock, which can generate tinnitus symptoms.

 Outer and middle ear obstructions can also cause tinnitus symptoms to surface.
 Blockages caused by excessive ear wax, dirt, foreign objects, or head congestion can cause pressure to build up in the ear or create a closed compartment which naturally amplifies sound.
 This is also the reason why many of us notice our tinnitus at night when we put our heads on a pillow.
-When closing off the ear canal by lying on a pillow, we are creating a closed cavity which will amplify the natural biological sounds that we all experience regularly but don’t generally perceive.
+When closing off the ear canal by lying on a pillow, we create a closed cavity that amplifies the natural biological sounds we all experience regularly but don’t generally perceive.
 In cases where the ear canal or middle ear is obstructed, tinnitus symptoms generally subside once the blockage is removed.